 by Dane Degenstein

 Tanzania has recently started a campaign to identify, track down, and arrest gay people, an unprecedented move in a previously more tolerant country.
 The regional governor of Dar es Salaam, Paul Makonda, announced a task force to …READ MORE

 The world has marked the 100th anniversary of Armistice Day, the peace treaty that ended the bloodshed of World War I. In Paris, world leaders gathered to commemorate the day the guns fell silent.
 At Vimy Ridge and Mons, …READ MORE

 by Philip Calvert

 Canada has announced a change of tack in its pursuit of free trade with China.
 Instead of pursuing a broad free trade agreement, Canada will seek reductions in Chinese tariffs through bilateral sectoral agreements.
 The agriculture sector …READ MORE

 Lauchlan T. Munro

-School of International Development and Global Studies, University of Ottawa
+School of International Development and Global Studies

 The CIPS Blog is written only by subject-matter experts.
 For a list of our authors, please click here.